 Qualifications, memberships and accreditations:

-• Bachelor of Social Science majoring in Criminology.
+• Bachelor of Social Science (Criminology).

 Associate public defenders